 *p<0.01 **p=0.05, different alphabets in superscript varies significantly.

 The productivity of goats is severely affected by endoparasites (Ndlela et al., 2023).
 In present study.
 The faecal samples examined for all three breeds were infested with severe (500-1000) parasitic burden.
 Maximum FEC/gm was observed in Bakarwali and least was observed in Gaddi.
-Significant difference in FEC/gm was found in Gaddi and Bakarwali, Bakarwali and Beetal whereas no significant difference was found between Gaddi and Beetal (Mir et al., 2013) reported high prevalence of gastro intestinal nematodes in goat population of J&K during summer season.
+Significant difference in FEC/gm was found in Gaddi and Bakarwali, Bakarwali and Beetal whereas no significant difference was found between Gaddi and Beetal.
+Mir et al., (2013) reported high prevalence of gastro intestinal nematodes in goat population of J&K during summer season.
 Climatic conditions of Jammu viz dry hot summer followed by humid conditions provide suitable environment to flare up the endoparasites.
 Regular deworming of sedentary herds protects them from gastro-intestinal parasitism, in this study lower number of FEC was observed in Beetal herds in contrast (Agyei, 2003) reported higher number of faecal egg count in animals kept under semi intensive system.
 The faecal parasitic examination and faecal culture of Gaddi goat breed reared under semi-intensive system revealed that eggs of Monezia expansa and larvae of Haemonchus species were prevalent in both clinically infected and sub-clinically infected animals (Moudgil et al., 2017).
 Different FEC pattern was found between spring and winter lambing ewes on farms where Haemonchus was prevalent and there was a close association between season and nematode egg count (Hoglund et al., 2021).

 4. Conclusion